s4b3r1234/duo_emla_link/README.md

 2. Duolingo password
 3. Emlalock user ID (This can be found under settings > API on the website)
 4. Emlalock user API key (This can be found under settings > API on the website)
-5. (Optional) Emlalock session holder API key
+5. (Optional) Emlalock session holder API key (If this oiption is used then you will have to uncomment the holder_api line in config.txt)

-The other options available set the duration to either add or subtract from time, depending on if the emlalock_holder_api is set.
-If this value is blank then no time is subtracted.
-If there is a value here then the script will attempt to remove time if the streak value is true.
+The other options available set the duration to either add or subtract from time, depending on if the emlalock_holder_api is set and uncommented.
+If this value is commented then no time is subtracted.
+If there is not a comment here then the script will attempt to remove time if the streak value is true.

 The time is formatted according to the Emlalock WIKI (which has the information yet the actual API docs doesn't lol) https://wiki.emlalock.com/doku.php?id=the_emlalock_api